hpcgarage/intrepyddguide/language.md

-There is a fourth case data type that can be used in Intrepydd code to enable support for sparse matrix computations via wrappers for a subset of [scipy.sparse](https://docs.scipy.org/doc/scipy/reference/sparse.html) library calls:
+There is a fourth case data type that can be used in Intrepydd code to enable support for sparse matrix computations via wrappers for a subset of [CombBLAS](https://people.eecs.berkeley.edu/~aydin/CombBLAS/html/) library calls:
 - Sparse arrays of primitive types, which correspond to arrays.
-Values of this type can only be used as parameters and return values in a subset of _scipy.sparse_ API calls in Intrepydd code.
+Values of this type can only be used as parameters and return values in a subset of CombBLAS API calls in Intrepydd code.
 Like Intrepydd lists, these sparse arrays cannot currently be passed to, or from, Intrepydd code or to Python code.
-For convenience, we support a virtual method call syntax of the form a.foo() for calls to _scipy.sparse_ APIs, but general objects and method calls are not supported for other data types in Intrepydd v0.2.
+For convenience, we support a virtual method call syntax of the form a.foo() for calls to CombBLAS APIs, but general objects and method calls are not supported for other data types in Intrepydd v0.2.